 In addition to requirements in the major, OSU undergraduates are required to complete college and university level requirements as well as the Baccalaureate Core requirements, which is OSU's general education program.
 Students should track degree progress using the on-line MyDegrees program audit system.
-College of Science requirements include several required science courses that overlap with the major and Baccalaureate Core requirements.
 University degree requirements include at least 180 credits, including at least 60 upper division credits, and a residency requirement.
 The OSU General Catalog is the official source of all degree requirements.
 Important: Your academic advisors are there to help you navigate degree requirements, but it is the student's sole responsibility to ensure that all requirements are met.